-In order to be considered eligible for the Federal Work-Study Program, students must first complete the Free Application for Federal Student Aid (FAFSA) available at www.fafsa.gov.
+In order to be considered eligible for the Federal Work-Study Program, students must first complete the Free Application for Federal Student Aid (FAFSA) available at fafsa.ed.gov.
 Only students who demonstrate financial need will be considered for the work study program.
 Most students are placed in the program as incoming freshmen and remain in their assigned departments until graduation.
 Therefore, there are limited positions to fill each year.

 If, after you after completed your FAFSA form and you feel your application demonstrates a financial need, you are encouraged to complete the Federal Work Study Questionnaire and submit to the Financial Aid Office.
 After the Work Study Coordinator receives and evaluates the questionnaire, you will be notified as to your eligibility and position availability.
 If you are eligible for the Work Study Program but all positions have been filled, you will be placed on a waitlist and be notified if there should be an opening.

 Please be aware that if you are not eligible for the work study program, there is a Work Experience Program at SU that is not based on financial need.
 Jobs for this program are posted on the Career Services website at: http://www.salisbury.edu/careerservices/Students/Alerts/Jobs.html